2013–14 Bangladeshi cricket season

-The 2013–14 season in Bangladesh was the fourteenth in which first-class cricket was played at the domestic level.
+The 2013–14 season in Bangladesh was the fourteenth season in which first-class cricket was played at the domestic level.
 The main domestic competitions were the National Cricket League (NCL), the Bangladesh Cricket League (BCL) and the Dhaka Premier League.
 The Bangladesh Premier League (BPL) was cancelled.
 Internationally, there were tours by New Zealand and Sri Lanka, and Bangladesh hosted both the 2014 Asia Cup and 2014 ICC World Twenty20 tournaments.
 The season was disrupted by civil and political disturbances caused by issues arising from the 2014 Bangladeshi general election.

 International tournaments

 2014 Asia Cup

 Bangladesh hosted the Asia Cup for the second consecutive time from February 24 to March 7, 2014.
 The tournament featured Afghanistan, Bangladesh, India, Pakistan and Sri Lanka.
-However, it was an extremely disappointing tournament for the Tigers, as they lost to Afghanistan, Pakistan, and India.
+However, it was an extremely disappointing tournament for the Tigers, as they lost to Afghanistan, Pakistan, Sri Lanka and India, failing to win a single match.

 2014 ICC World Twenty20

-Bangladesh hosted the men's and women's World Twenty20 from March 15 to April 7, 2014 in Dhaka, Chittagong and Sylhet.
+Bangladesh hosted the men's and women's World Twenty20 from March 15 to April 7, 2014, in Dhaka, Chittagong and Sylhet.